 Georgia Tech Applied Research Corporation (GTARC) was established July 1, 1998, as a component unit of Georgia Tech Research Corporation (GTRC).
-GTARC was organized as the contracting entity for units of the Georgia Institute of Technology (GIT) performing research under the cost principles of OMB Circular A-122 and Federal Acquisition Regulations (FAR) 31.2.
+GTARC was organized as the contracting entity for units of the Georgia Institute of Technology (GIT) performing research under the cost principles of Office of Management and Budget (OMB) Circular A-122 and Federal Acquisition Regulations (FAR) 31.2.